 Life and career

 On 20th May 1713 he died at his residence at Bromley Palace in Kent.
 Hellen was buried with him in the Abbey in 1726.
-She presented a blue and silver cope to the Abbey which still remains in the sacristy.
+A certificate of her burial in woollen is in the Abbey archives.
+She presented a blue and silver cope (ceremonial vestment) to the Abbey which still remains in the sacristy.

 Their son Thomas was born on 5th April 1679 and baptised in the Abbey.
 He was educated at Westminster School and Christ Church Oxford and was a chaplain to his father and later to Queen Anne and George I. He married Frances Horden in the Abbey on 9th April 1716 (she was buried in the East Cloister in 1734 as Frances Wyat).